[ Printer Friendly Version ] [ Report Abuse ]

-“Kentucky Bennett,” The bouncer repeated flatly.
+“Your name is Bertha Iglesias,” The bouncer repeated flatly.

 I stuck out my hand.
 “It’s a pleasure.”

-“Anyways, I need to be inside there right now to help with the lighting.
-The artist’s quite picky on what effects we use for each song, and only I know the codes,” I babbled on smoothly, no idea what I was saying but feeling quite right that I was pulling it off.
+“Anyways," I said, voice slightly higher pitched than normal.
+"I need to be inside right now to help with the lighting.
+The artist’s quite picky about what effects we use for each song, and only I know the codes,” I babbled on smoothly, no idea what I was saying but feeling semi-confident that I was pulling it off.
 “So if you’d excuse me — “

 I could feel the bouncer hot on my tail, one of his beefy hands slashing out to grab me by the coat, but it was already game over for him.
-I was inside, and even though he was about a million times stronger than me, I had one advantage: I was small.
-Pushing myself through throngs of grinding, laughing, drinking people, I became invisible.
-He’d have to have infrared vision to find me in this crowd.
+I was inside, and even though he was about a million times stronger than me, I had one advantage: my size.
+Weaving through throngs of grinding, laughing, drinking people, I became invisible.
+He’d have to develop infrared vision to find me in this crowd.